-Course Policies - IMPORTANT!
-READ THIS!

-I'm not your mom.
-I'm a facilitator of your education.

-Let's avoid having me parent you by agreeing to the following ground rules:

-Absences and Tardiness:

 In order to learn, it is imperative that you attend class and arrive on time.
 I'll do my best to make this class engaging.
 Your end of the bargain is to show up at every class (unless you're really sick or otherwise unable to attend), prepared and alert.
 If you fail to show up or show up late regularly, I will notice and react accordingly.
 That said, stuff happens.
-If you need to miss a class due to an illness or emergency, and you don't want to be penalized for missing a class, you need to:

-- 1. Notify me beforehand and explain your absence - 2.
-Provide documentation that explains your absence

-Acceptable documentation depends on the circumstance.
+If you need to miss a class due to an illness or emergency, and you don't want to be penalized for missing a class, you need to: - 1.
+Notify me beforehand and explain your absence - 2.
+Provide documentation that explains your absence Acceptable documentation depends on the circumstance.
 If someone has passed away, I'll accept an obituary and/or memorial from the ceremony.
 If you were sick enough to visit a doctor, he/she will give you a note.
 If you weren't sick enough to visit a doctor, but were still ill, bring me receipt from a store for any medicine, soup or liquids you bought to treat your illness.
 Notes from parents are generally not acceptable, nor are notes from your friends/roommates.

-It is up to my discretion to accept this documentation or not.
-If your excuse is valid and verified, you may make up whatever you missed.

-If you don't explain your absence, or provide documentation, your absence will not be excused and you cannot make up the work.

-Missing class without advanced notification and documentation will result in lower scores in the areas of participation, professionalism, quizzes and in - class exercises.
-Your grades in these areas start at zero (not 100), and you earn points as the semester progresses and you complete the assignments, all of which are in-class.
+It is up to my discretion to accept your excuse and documentation.
+If your excuse is acceptable and verified with documentation, I will allow you to make up whatever you missed.
+If it's not acceptable and verified, your absence will not be excused and you cannot make up the work.
+Unexcused absences will result in lower scores in the areas of participation, professionalism, quizzes and in-class exercises.
+Your grades in these areas start at zero (not 100), and you earn points as the semester progresses.
 I do not calculate these grades until the end of the semester.
 This absence policy does not apply on days that a project is due.

-Deadlines:
+Due Dates:

-I will be treating you like communication professionals, which means deadlines MUST be met.
+I will be treating you like media professionals, which means deadlines MUST be met.
 You cannot negotiate or fib your way out of meeting a deadline.
 Unfortunately, because of numerous problems in the past dealing with the issue of late assignments, this class has a very rigid late policy with harsh penalties.
-An assignment is considered late if you do not turn it in at the beginning of class (or email it to me per assignment) on the day it is due.
+An assignment is considered late if you do not turn it in at the beginning of class (or email it to me per assignment sheet) on the day it is due.
 In other words, don't come into class 20 minutes late the day an assignment is due and think you can still turn it in without penalty.
 Stories not submitted by the given deadline will lose one letter grade every day (not class period) they are late.
 On the sixth day after the due date, your grade becomes an automatic zero.
 If you are not attending class on the day an assignment is due, you must notify me beforehand via email.
 You must have a legitimate, documented excuse to miss a deadline.
 You must provide me with advanced notice.
 Otherwise, you must accept the one-letter-grade-per-day penalty.
 Style & Spelling Policy: